U.S. in contact with Haitian officials over effort to free kidnapped American missionaries

-FBI personnel are in Haiti assisting with negotiations for the release, according to a person familiar with the matter.
+FBI personnel are in Haiti assisting with negotiations for the release, according to a person familiar with the matter who spoke on the condition of anonymity because they were not authorized to speak publicly.

 Saturday’s kidnapping of 16 U.S. citizens and one Canadian national thrust Haiti once more into the center of an international crisis.
 But for months, the poverty-stricken Caribbean nation has been battling a surge in gang violence and kidnappings.
 A power struggle after the July assassination of President Jovenel Moïse has further eroded any semblance of rule of law.